 11 Common Communication Errors

-In a world where forming connections can open up doors, your ability to communicate is more important than ever.
+In a world where forming connections can open up doors, communication errors can do the exact opposite.

 Your immediate circle & the acquaintances that you can call up will dictate the level of pull that you have.